 - Weaknesses: Row and user limits on lower-tier plans may necessitate upgrades as the business scales.
 Advanced governance and embedded analytics features are reserved for higher-priced plans.

 - Pricing: A "Free" plan is available for up to 2 users and 10,000 rows.
-Paid cloud plans start with the Standard plan at $24/month (billed annually) for 2 users and scale up to Premium ($115/month) and Enterprise ($445/month) tiers, with pricing based on users and data volume.
+Paid cloud plans start with the Standard plan at $24/month (billed annually) and scale up to Premium ($115/month) and Enterprise ($445/month) tiers.
 A 15-day free trial is available.

 Top 12 Business Intelligence Tools: Side-by-Side Comparison